• Skip to main content

 • Sponsor

-Paul Winter’s 27th Summer Solstice Celebration
+Paul Winter Summer Solstice Celebration (Jiawangkun/Dreamstime)

-Paul Winter’s 26th Summer Solstice Celebration
+Paul Winter Summer Solstice Celebration

 The celebration is a memorable concert that begins in the dark at 4:30 am, continues as dawn breaks through the Cathedral’s Great Rose Window, and ends at 6 am in the light of morning.

+Summer solstice, or midsummer, is the longest day of the year in the northern hemisphere.
+The peak of summer follows soon after.
+The Summer Solstice Celebration is on the weekend nearest the solstice.
 This is one of New York City’s great mystical experiences.
 The Great Rose Window is forty feet wide with over ten thousand pieces of glass.
 It is the third largest rose window in the world.

 Paul Winter